adrienjoly/telegram-scribe-bot/README.md

 3. Write a minimal `CommandHandler`, just to make the test pass, without calling any 3rd-party API yet. (see [example](https://github.com/adrienjoly/telegram-scribe-bot/pull/24/commits/cfc22c626b58c5e268d825aa1c2fff691ff16228))
 4. Write a small tool to examine the response from the 3rd-party API. (see [example](https://github.com/adrienjoly/telegram-scribe-bot/pull/24/commits/792fbf7d669e8386d5e17c8f50b23623156b99f9))
 5. Update the implementation of your `CommandHandler`, so it relies on the actual API response.
 Make sure that the test passes, when you provide your API credentials. (see [example](https://github.com/adrienjoly/telegram-scribe-bot/pull/24/commits/565cb21a10b8cfd1e44390227976541e62439d2c))
+6. Make the automated test mock the API request(s) so that it doesn't require API credentials to run. (see [example](https://github.com/adrienjoly/telegram-scribe-bot/pull/24/commits/b3f4a23a375c49fe152735df41bafef880b77abc))

+> In the last step, you can leverage the `⚠ no match for [...]` logs displayed when running your test from step 5, in order to know which URL(s) to mock.

 ## ToDo / Next steps